weimeilin79/gs-redpanda-k8s/redpanda-k8s-day2/intro.md

 We'll cover

-- Monitoring for Redpanda in K8s
+- Monitoring for Redpanda in K8s with Prometheus
-- Logging for Redpanda in K8s
+- Display monitoring metrics for Redpanda for Redpanda in K8s with Grafana
-- Security & configuration change for Redpanda in K8s
+- Logging for Redpanda in K8s with Loki and Promtail

 This tutorial takes 15-20 minutes to complete.